flucoma/flucoma-docs/doc/BufOnsetFeature.rst

-:digest: Spectral Difference-Based Audio Buffer Slicer
+:digest: Buffer-Based Spectral Difference Feature
 :species: buffer-proc
 :sc-categories: Libraries>FluidDecomposition
 :sc-related: Guides/FluidCorpusManipulationToolkit
-:see-also: OnsetSlice, BufAmpSlice, BufNoveltySlice, BufTransientSlice
+:see-also: BufOnsetSlice, BufNoveltyFeature, BufAmpFeature, BufOnsetFeature
-:description: Implements a selection of spectrum-based onset slicers
+:description: Calculate the spectral difference feature used by :fluid-obj:`BufOnsetSlice`.
 :discussion:
-   Performs segmentation based on the difference between spectral frames.
+   Given a source buffer, calculates the feature used by :fluid-obj:`BufOnsetSlice` and copies it to another buffer.

    The metric for calculating difference can be chosen from a curated selection, lending the algorithm toward slicing a broad range of musical materials.